libxsmm/libxsmm/README.md

 make clean
 ```

-Assuming the library is already built, one can install LIBXSMM into a certain location:
+For example, installing the library into a specific location (including some selection of statically generated Intel SSE3 kernels) looks like:

 ```
-make install PREFIX=/path/to/libxsmm-install
+make SSE=1 MNK="1 2 3 4 5" PREFIX=/path/to/libxsmm-install install
 make clean
 ```

-Performing `make install-minimal` omits to install the documentation under (`PREFIX/share/libxsmm`).
+Performing `make install-minimal` omits the documentation (`PREFIX/share/libxsmm`).

 ## Performance
 ### Tuning